An Accurate, Scalable and Verifiable Protocol for Federated Differentially Private Averaging: Introduction

 The paper is organized as follows.
-Section~\ref{sec:setting} introduces the problem setting as well as the adversary and privacy models.
-Section~\ref{sec:gopa} presents the \gopa protocol, and we analyze its differential privacy guarantees in Section~\ref{sec:privacy}.
+Section~\ref{sec:setting} introduces the problem setting.
+We discuss the related work in more details in Section~\ref{sec:related}.
+The \gopa protocol is introduced in Section~\ref{sec:gopa} and we analyze its differential privacy guarantees in Section~\ref{sec:privacy}.
 We present our procedure to ensure correctness against malicious behavior in Section~\ref{sec:verif}, and summarize computational and communication costs in Section~\ref{sec:complexity}.
-Finally, we discuss the related work in more details in Section~\ref{sec:related}, and conclude with future lines of research in Section~\ref{sec:conclu}.
+Finally, we present some experimental results in Section~\ref{sec:exp} and conclude with future lines of research in Section~\ref{sec:conclu}.